eclipse-orbit/ebr/README.md

 ### Generate p2 repository

 1. Go into the repository root folder.
-2. `cd releng/p2/repository`
+2. `cd releng/p2`
 3. `mvn clean package`

 The repository will be made available as archive in `releng/p2/repository/target`.

 Note, you **must** build the recipes first and *install* the result into your local Maven repository.
-Otherwise the p2 build won't find any bundles.
+Otherwise the p2 build won't find any bundles and the build fails.

 ### How to build just a single recipe?